immunIT/owfmodules.avrisp.device_id/README.md

 # owfmodules.avrisp.device_id

+Identify AVR microcontrollers through the ISP protocol.
-Module getting the ID of an AVR device using the SPI interface along with a Reset line (GPIO)
+It uses the SPI interface with a GPIO as reset line.